 Once you’ve marvelled at the landscape there are 196 acres of parkland to explore, featuring a boating lake and a regular Farmers Market.

 From Hyde Park to Hampstead Heath, London is full of beautiful gardens and green spaces – but if you can only visit one, it has to be Kensington Gardens.

 Once the private gardens of Kensington Palace, you’ll still feel the regal atmosphere as you stroll along formal avenues of magnificent trees and ornamental flower beds towards the magical Peter Pan Statue and the popular Diana, Princess of Wales Memorial Playground.

 Kensington, London W2 2UH.
 Opening times here

-3. Unleash you inner child at the V&A Museum of Childhood
+4. Unleash your inner child at the V&A Museum of Childhood

 Try something a little different at the V&A Museum of Childhood.
 This unique museum houses the UK’s national collection of childhood objects, with toys ranging from the 1600s to the present day.

 You’ll be able to reminisce as you see the toys of your youth, dig in to the museum’s fancy-dress box and see how children have played throughout the ages.
 Perfect for big kids and little kids alike!

 Cambridge Heath Rd, London E2 9PA.
 Open 10am – 5.45pm every day.